biologyguy/BuddySuite/README.md

     $: git clone https://github.com/biologyguy/BuddySuite.git

 The Buddy tools are structured so they can be used as importable modules as well as command line programs.
-If you wish to contribute to the project, new features require three components:
+If you wish to contribute to the project (and we'd love the help!!), new features require three components:

 1. A self contained function that accepts a buddy object as input, and (usually) returns a new buddy object.
 2. An argparse entry in the argparse_args.py module, allowing the function to be called from the command line.